kapitchi/KapitchiAcl/README.md

-[WIP] Zend Framework 2 - Kapitchi ACL module
+Zend Framework 2 - Kapitchi ACL module
 =================================================
 Version: 0.1
 Author:  [Matus Zeman (matuszemi)](https://github.com/matuszemi)

+The module is still in experimental phase but it's working for me ;) - if you have any questions feel free to contact me.

+Skype: matuszemi
+Email: matus.zeman@gmail.com
+IRC: matuszemi @ FreeNode / #zftalk.2

 Introduction
 ============
 Provides ACL and different types of "guards" for your application.

-The module is still in experimental phase but it's working for me ;) - if you have any questions feel free to contact me anytime.

-Skype: matuszemi
-Email: matus.zeman@gmail.com
-IRC: matuszemi @ FreeNode / #zftalk.2

 Features
 ========